-Fig 9: Average client change in wider wellbeing measures during their IPS support is whether there is any evidence of diversity of wellbeing experiences within those positive headline average changes.
+Figure 10 Average client change in wider wellbeing measures during their IPS support

+The above wellbeing changes represent an impressively consistent positive wellbeing story for IPS clients on average.
+Pushing these wellbeing analyses further, however, a further important question is whether there is any evidence of diversity of wellbeing experiences within those positive headline average changes.
 To examine this question the analysis makes use of a statistical technique known as cluster analysis to seek to identify whether these IPS clients fall into different groups or types according to their potentially differing changes in wellbeing from baseline to follow-up.
 The cluster analysis suggests that there are three distinct groups of IPS clients according to their wellbeing trajectories during their IPS support: